Haengele/Microprocessor-Applications-II-Final-Project/README.md

 This is an archive of my Microprocessor Applications II Final Project.
-This project is designed to run on a board provided by the class using the TI TM4C123GH6PM, and was uploaded with Code Composer Studio.
+This project is designed to run on a board provided by the class using the TI TM4C123GH6PM, and was loaded to the board with Code Composer Studio.